Snow disrupts transport across northwestern Europe

 BRUSSELS/PARIS/FRANKFURT An overnight snowstorm in northwestern Europe forced the closure of Frankfurt Airport, caused record traffic jams in Belgium, and left British and French drivers sleeping in their cars.

 Take-offs and landings at Europe's third-busiest airport were halted on Tuesday noon for two hours to clear snow from the runways.
-Airlines, including Deutsche Lufthansa (LHAG.DE), cancelled about 700 flights of a daily total of 1,200 as the airport was only partially reopened in the afternoon.
+Airlines, including Deutsche Lufthansa, canceled about 700 flights of a daily total of 1,200 as the airport was only partially reopened in the afternoon.

 Snow and ice contributed to several accidents about 50 km (30 miles) from Frankfurt on the A 45 motorway, including a massive pile-up involving as many as 100 cars and trucks.